What's in this article?

 These leads are of moderate quality, but you can use the list to generate numerous inquiries to grow your own in-house list.

 Okay, we’ve covered the basics of buying leads.
-Now, let’s talk about generating your own leads.
+Now, let’s talk about generating your own leads, which if you haven’t guessed already… is probably the safest route moving forward because of the FCC’s recent potential crackdown on third-party lead generators.

 A mortgage lead funnel is an overall marketing strategy that: